Salvador

 predominantly Marxist Surrealist group.
 Dalí's

-response to his expulsion was "Surrealism is me."
+response to his expulsion was "Surrealism is

-Andre Breton coined the anagram "Avida Dollars,"
+me."
+Andre Breton coined the anagram "Avida

-of Dalí in the past tense, as if he were dead.
+tense, as if he were dead.
+The surrealist movement

-The surrealist movement and various members (such as
+and various members (such as Ted Joans) thereof would

-Ted Joans) thereof would continue to issue extremely
+continue to issue extremely harsh polemics against

-his death and beyond.
+Dalí until the time of his death and beyond.

 As

-war started in Europe, Dalí and Gala moved to
+war started in Europe, Dalí and Gala moved

-The Secret Life of Salvador Dalí.
+autobiography, The Secret Life of Salvador Dalí.

 He